Who Gets the Job? The Consequences of Strategic Information Sharing within Social Networks

 Revision Date

-We study how job-seekers share information about jobs within their social network, and its implications for firms.
-We randomly increase the amount of competition for a job and find that job-seekers are less likely to share information about the job, especially with their high ability peers.
-This lowers the quality of applicants, hires, and performance on the job — suggesting that firms who disseminate job information through social networks may see lower quality applicants than expected for their most competitive positions.
-While randomly offering higher wages attracts better talent, it is not able to fully overcome these strategic disincentives in information sharing.
+We study how job-seekers share information about jobs within their social network, and its implications for the quality of applicants and hires.
+We randomly increase the amount of competition for a job that we created and find that jobseekers are less likely to share information about the job, especially with their high ability peers.
+This lowers the quality of applicants, hires, and performance on the job — suggesting that disseminating job information through social networks may result in lower quality applicants than expected for competitive positions.
+While randomly offering higher wages attracts better talent, it is not able to fully overcome these strategic disincentives.